How do I move the Veeam Backup SQL database to a new SQL Server using either SQL Server Management Studio or the Command Prompt?

 Attaching the database

-We can then execute this statement to detach the database:
+We can then use the following command to detach the database

 Then we can perform this command to login to the remote server: